ibhaveshsakpal/typescript-basics/README.md

 2. Create an interface that define the characteristic properties of a car -
   - model
   - color
-  - year of manufacture
+  - year of manufacture,
    Create a function that takes this value as its parameter and simply print the properties.

 3. Create a class 'Vehicle' with
   - Class properties 'model', 'color', 'year of manufacture'.
   - Class constructor to manage these properties
   - Simple method to print these properties

 4. Also, create a child class 'Car' of above 'Vehicle' class with
 - Class properties 'seating capacity(number of persons that sit)'
 - Class constructor to manage these properties